Honored to partner with BIAAZ on this project!

 BluePaz specializes in providing first responder culture specific services and is able to cater to any size department.
 We understand how difficult it is to build trust, and we hold this value very high as a company.

 You can trust us with your training, coaching, or counseling needs.
-We provide Fitness for Duty Evaluations (FFDE's) post Officer Involved Shootings (OIS's), or other high intensity critical situations.
+We provide Return to Work Assessments, Fitness for Duty Evaluations (FFDE's) post Officer Involved Shootings (OIS's), or other high intensity critical situations.
 We also assist with Independent Medical Evaluations (IME's) for disability based retirements.
 In addition, BluePaz provides outstanding Employee Assistance Program (EAP) Services to help personnel through difficult work or family stressors.

 "I have known Dara for five years and he cares greatly for first responders.
 I am a Police officer, CIT Officer and Coordinator, and Crisis Negotiator with over thirty years of service and I highly recommend Dr. Rampersad."- Deputy Chief Shaun McColgan.